haskell/cabal/README.md

   buildable out-of-the-box with the dependencies that shipped with GHC for at least five years.
-The Travis CI checks this, so most developers submit a PR to see if their code works on all these versions of GHC.  cabal-install must also be buildable on all supported GHCs, although it does not have to be buildable out-of-the-box.
-Instead, the `cabal-install/bootstrap.sh` script must be able to download and install all of the dependencies.
-(This is also checked by CI!)
+The Travis CI checks this, so most developers submit a PR to see if their code works on all these versions of GHC.  `cabal-install` must also be buildable on all supported GHCs, although it does not have to be buildable out-of-the-box.
+Instead, the `cabal-install/bootstrap.sh` script must be able to download and install all of the dependencies (this is also checked by CI).
+Also, self-upgrade to the latest version (i.e. `cabal install cabal-install`) must work with all versions of `cabal-install` released during the last three years.

 * `Cabal` has its own Prelude, in `Distribution.Compat.Prelude`, that provides a compatibility layer and exports some commonly